mnprtkaur/Induction/README.md

                                                                        STUDENT INDUCTION PROGRAM FOR BATCH OF 2025 NAME- Manpreet Kaur from BRANCH-CSE Our day in GNDEC begins with shabad kirtan in gurudwara of college. with gods grace and his blessings we all start our session.
-Firstly RAKESH KUMAR along with the distinguish HODs of departments and deens have reached the auditorium.
+Firstly RAKESH KUMAR sir along with the distinguish HODs of departments and deens have reached the auditorium.
 A gud beginning makes a big difference and today it begins with all of us .
 No matter where our interest lies whether it is in robotics or in poetry in sports or in public speaking there is a platform for every one of us.
 Now , session begins with first lecture by HARSIMRAN SINGH who welcome all the students in induction program for batch 2025.
 MESSAGES TO FRESHERS FROM CSE TOPPER ( 2021 - 2025 ) - 1.BY SANGAM ARORA - He tells us to focus on programming , data structures and code subject .